caktus/talks/pycon/2015/sms-workshop/intro.md

 ## What is RapidSMS?

-- Collection of tools that extend Django to support processing SMS texts  <!-- .element: class="fragment" data-fragment-index="1" -->
+- Collection of tools that extend Django to support processing SMS texts
-  - Application Framework  <!-- .element: class="fragment" data-fragment-index="2" -->
+  - Application Framework  <!-- .element: class="fragment" data-fragment-index="1" -->
-  - Pluggable Backends  <!-- .element: class="fragment" data-fragment-index="3" -->
+  - Pluggable Backends  <!-- .element: class="fragment" data-fragment-index="2" -->
+  - Documentation  <!-- .element: class="fragment" data-fragment-index="3" -->
-  - Documentaion & Sample Applications  <!-- .element: class="fragment" data-fragment-index="4" -->
+  - Sample & Contrib Applications  <!-- .element: class="fragment" data-fragment-index="4" -->

 Notes:

+- NEXT FRAGMENT
 - Framework for writing code to be invoked when a text message is received and respond to it
 - NEXT FRAGMENT
 - Backend required as there's no universal standard for sending and receiving text messages over the Internet.
 - Often we get access to the messages via a third party vendor, like Twilio or Tropo, that provides a proprietary interface
 - RapidSMS isolates us from the differences among vendors.
 - NEXT FRAGMENT
+- Great documentation (will link to later)
+- NEXT FRAGMENT
+- Similar to Django, contrib apps come with RapidSMS core and many external apps also available

 @@

 ## Why RapidSMS?

-- Built on Django  <!-- .element: class="fragment" data-fragment-index="1" -->
+- Built on Django
-- Open Source (BSD License)  <!-- .element: class="fragment" data-fragment-index="2" -->
+- Open Source (BSD License)  <!-- .element: class="fragment" data-fragment-index="1" -->
-- Vendor Neutral  <!-- .element: class="fragment" data-fragment-index="3" -->
+- More importantly...  <!-- .element: class="fragment" data-fragment-index="2" -->

 Notes:

 - Django: In our wheelhouse
 - NEXT FRAGMENT
 - BSD: Free to use, extend, give back to the larger community

+@@

+## Why RapidSMS?

-- NEXT FRAGMENT
+- Vendor Neutral

+Notes:

 - Dev our applications without being tied to any particular vendor of text messaging services.
   - Don't have to pick a vendor before we can start.
   - Change vendors in the future without having to rewrite the applications.